Cyfrin/Updraft/courses/advanced-foundry/7-daos/5-governor-contract/+page.md

 **GovernorVotesQuorumFraction:**

-An extention which assists in token voting weight extraction.
+An extension which assists in token voting weight extraction.

 **GovernorTimelockControl.sol:**